-enforcement officer includes the sheriff, deputy sheriff, bailiff of a court, and a commercial agent engaged under section 10(3)(a).
+- (a) an appropriately qualified public service officer; or - (b) the sheriff, deputy sheriff and the bailiff of a court; or - (c) a commercial agent engaged under section 10(3)(a).

 enforcement order see section 38.

 enforcement warrant see section 63.